mui/base-ui/docs/data/base/components/number-field/number-field.md

 </NumberField.ScrubArea>
 ```

-In your CSS, ensure any `<label/>` elements inside the `ScrubArea` specify `cursor: unset`.
+In your CSS, ensure any `<label>` elements inside the `ScrubArea` specify `cursor: unset`.
 You can rotate the above macOS-style cursor 90 degrees using a `transform` style.

 :::info
 In Safari, the pointer is not locked.
 However, this doesn't affect the ability to scrub infinitely.